 The Berlin Senate has decided to take forward the establishment of a Berliner Haus in Oxford.
 This will provide a base for Berlin University Alliance academics and graduate students when they come to Oxford.
 A number of Oxford graduate colleges have expressed an interest in supporting the Berlin presence through the provision of residential accommodation and visiting fellowships.

 Over the next two to three years, the main aims of the Oxford presence in Berlin will be to further develop our research partnership with the BUA and with other major institutions in and around Berlin, to help our partners establish a Berliner Haus in Oxford, and to establish a research centre in Berlin.
 We will also aim to establish high quality research initiatives across all disciplines, funded by collaborative applications to the EU framework programmes as well as from other funders and charitable agencies.

-The Oxford–Berlin Partnership has been taken forward in Oxford by the Pro-Vice-Chancellor with responsibility for Brexit strategy, Professor Alastair Buchan, supported by the Director of the International Strategy Office, Nina Tomlin, and Alasdair MacDonald, Senior Assistant Registrar in the Brexit Office.
+The Oxford–Berlin Partnership has been taken forward in Oxford by Professor Alastair Buchan, former Head of the Medical Sciences Division and Pro-Vice-Chancellor with responsibility for Brexit strategy, and now Director, Oxford in Berlin.
+He is supported by Nina Tomlin, Director of the International Strategy Office and Alasdair MacDonald, Oxford coordinator for the partnership.
 Several Oxford academics are involved in the partnership’s Academic Steering Committee, part of whose remit is to help identify and support areas of collaborative research involving Oxford and at least one of the Berlin partners.
-A number of workshops have taken place already across all four divisional remits as well as involving the libraries and museums in Berlin and Oxford